 Most São Miguel hotels, especially the nicer ones, include a breakfast with your stay (but most smaller hotels usually don’t start serving breakfast until 8 or 8:30am).
 Look for bolo lêvedo, a round english muffin-shaped sweet bread that is out of this world – toast it and put jam and butter on it if you can.

 It’s harder to find a restaurant in Ponta Delgada (and all of São Miguel) that has a sit down breakfast.
 Instead, visit one of the many awsome Portuguese bakeries.
 Order a cafe (they’ll bring an espresso unless you specify otherwise) and just point to the tasty treats you want to try.
 If you can’t find a bakery, many bars (also called “snack bars”) offer coffee in the morning and get baked goods fresh from the local bakery.
 The selection is smaller but they often have outdoor seating so you can sit and watch the locals start their mornings.

-Be prepared for the fact that to-go coffee doesn’t really exist.
+Be prepared for the fact that to-go coffee is not as popular as it is in the U.S..
 One of the few places is Natur, a frozen yogurt shop in Ponta Delgada, they have both coffee and tea to-go.